-- 1. Show the common engineering failure mechanisms - 2.
-Analyze the mechanics of fracture and different theories of fractures - 3.
-Compute the dynamic fracture toughness of materials - 4.
-Analyze the wear failure and wear measurement techniques - 5.
-Compute the technique, tools and procedure of root cause failure analysis and failure mode effective analysis
+- 1. Recognize the common engineering failure mechanisms - 2.
+Understand the mechanics of fracture and different theories of fractures - 3.
+Study of dynamic fracture toughness of materials - 4.
+Analyse the wear failure and wear measurement techniques - 5.
+Study the technique, tools and procedure of root cause failure analysis and failure mode effective analysis